kalxas/rasdaman/doc/main/02_inst-guide.rst

   The petascope Web application must not be running (e.g in Tomcat) while migrating to a different database (type 2 above) to protect the existing data integrity.

+The script will use various environment variables, if they are set before it is
+executed:

+- ``JAVA_OPTS`` - options passed on to the ``java`` command when used to start embedded petascope to migrate.
+If not set, it defaults to ``-Xmx4000m``

 Configuration files